copier-org/copier/CONTRIBUTING.md

     ```

     Direnv will take some time to load for the 1st time.
 It will download all
-    development dependencies, including [Poetry](https://python-poetry.org/), and it
+    development dependencies, including [Poetry][], and it will use it to create a
-    will use it to create a virtualenv and install Copier with all its development
+    virtualenv and install Copier with all its development dependencies too.
-    dependencies too.

 1. Create a branch for local development: